JuliaAstro/LombScargle.jl/README.md

 #     0.00502487
 ```

-This peak is at high frequency, very far from the expected value of the period
+This peak is at high frequencies, very far from the expected value of the period
 of 1.
 In order to find the real peak, you can either narrow the frequency range
 in order to exclude higher armonics